emory-libraries/aspace-deployment/README.md

 We would like to deploy [version_to_deploy] of the Emory ArchivesSpace plugin to Emory's ArchivesSpace Test environment.
 Attached are the files needed for the deploy:

-- config.rb: the configuration file that contains all the configuration variables associated with the plugin.
+- config.rb: lists all the configuration variables of the plugin.
-- plugins.yml: lists the plugins to include as well as each version and git repository of each plugin.
+- plugins.yml: lists the plugins to include.
+Each plugin has a name, git tag/branch, and git repository URL.

 Please let us know if you have any questions and thank you for all your help!